Heritage Round (NRL)

-The National Rugby League Heritage Round was established in 2008 to celebrate the 101st Anniversary of the inaugural New South Wales Rugby League 1908 premiership.
-This marked 100 years of Rugby league in Australia.
-Each Club would play a rivalry match against a Club that joined the competition at a similar time, or a club which had inherited a legacy of a past club.
+The National Rugby League Heritage Round was established in 2008 to celebrate the 101st anniversary of the inaugural New South Wales Rugby League 1908 premiership.
+This marked 100 years of rugby league in Australia.
+Each club would play a rivalry match against a club that joined the competition at a similar time, or one which had inherited the legacy of a past club.

-Heritage Jerseys
+Heritage jerseys

-Clubs wear a different Jersey to their normal home and away strips to mark the significance of the Heritage Round clashes.
-It is an opportunity for clubs and fans to reflect on their heritage and past glories.
-As such Jerseys similar to a club's original strip, or strip worn at a particular match or final are a way to reignite rivalries and past glories.
+Clubs wear a different jersey to their normal home and away strips to mark the significance of the Heritage Round clashes.
+This is an opportunity for clubs and fans to reflect on their heritage and past glories.
+As such, jerseys similar to a club's original strip, or strip worn at a particular match or final, are a way to reignite rivalries and past glories.

-Some examples of jerseys worn in Heritage Round reflect the jersey worn by a side when it first entered the NRL include that worn by the Brisbane Broncos, South Sydney Rabbitohs, St George Illawarra Dragons or Sydney Roosters.
-The design or colours of a jersey might also denote respect for a side from the same area which no longer exists, such as the design of the Gold Coast Titans and Newcastle Knights heritage jerseys in 2008.
+Some jerseys worn in Heritage Round reflect the jersey worn by a side when it first entered the NRL, such as those worn by the Brisbane Broncos, South Sydney Rabbitohs, St George Illawarra Dragons or Sydney Roosters.
+The design or colours of a jersey may also denote respect for a side from the same area which no longer exists, such as the design of the Gold Coast Titans and Newcastle Knights heritage jerseys in 2008.

-Clubs have also worn Jerseys that reflect an important milestone or event.
-An example of this is the Balmain Heritage Jersey worn by the Wests Tigers in the 2009 Heritage Round, marking 40 years since a famous Grand Final clash with the South Sydney Rabbitohs.
-Another example is the Melbourne Storm wearing their 2000 away strip in 2009 as it marked the first Jersey in predominantly purple colours.
+Clubs have also worn jerseys that reflect an important milestone or event.
+An example of this is the Balmain heritage jersey worn by the Wests Tigers in the 2009 Heritage Round, marking 40 years since a famous Grand Final clash with the South Sydney Rabbitohs.
+Another example is the Melbourne Storm wearing their 2000 away strip in 2009, as it was the first jersey in predominantly purple colours.

-Heritage Round 2008 - Centenary of Rugby League
+Heritage Round 2008 - centenary of rugby league

-The first NRL Heritage Round was played out in Round 6, 2008.
-It was set down to celebrate the anniversary of the first round of the 1908 premiership.
+The first NRL Heritage Round was played in Round 6, 2008.
+It celebrated the anniversary of the first round of the 1908 premiership.
 Teams wore jerseys reflecting their club or region's first season in the competition.